muziejus/transverse/index.md

 particularity.
 As I mentioned, the people, the buildings–all of that fades away because now the central issue is, always already, the question of the bridges.
 The universal rule regarding what is or is not an “Eulerian path” is so specific as to be nearly useless.
+A map of Königsberg could have several uses.
+A graph, fewer.

 ---